rbulle/pomo/README.md

 ## License

-Please do whatever you want with this.
+Please do whatever you want with this (CC0 1.0 Universal).